What is Cambridge Analytica

 How Did They Get You Data?

 If you don’t have a login for a website or mobile app some places let you sign in using your Facebook account, for example, the Adobe suite on iOS, Quizlet, Clash of Clans, Candy Crush, and Instagram.
 When you sign in to one of these apps you receive a pop-up from Facebook explaining to you what personal data will be given to the 3rd party, fields like name, email address, birthday, friends list, things that you post on your timeline and more.
-They will use this data to create you a simple account.
-From there app developers can continuously gather your data in an attempt to improve the app performance for a better user experience for you.
+They will use this data to create a simple account.
+From there app developers can continuously gather your data in an attempt to improve the app performance for better user experience for you.
 So far all is well because that’s what most app developers do (at least that’s what I hope).

 So now the question is how did Cambridge Analytica get a hold of it?
 Did they develop an app or website?
 Well, the answer to that is no, they actually purchased it.
 An app developer Dr. Aleksandr Kogan researcher at Cambridge University in England, developed an app that asked users to sign in using their Facebook account to take a quiz.
 He would then collect the user’s account info, quiz answers, and gather data from the people they were friends with.